Syunich/C-_study/README.md

 # C-_study
-this is the record of my study about C#
+this is the record of my study about C#.